Knowledge Architecture

 Example Prompts

-• Using the Sanskrit Mandala Model, generate a layered mandala for [domain], including Seed Truth (Yantra), ring expansions, constraints, practices, and evaluation signals.
+• Using the Sanskrit Mandala Model, generate the same layered structure I would need before opening the Domain Generator for [domain].
+Include Seed Truth (Yantra), rings, constraints, practices, and evaluation signals.

-• Take these notes about [domain] and reorganize them into SMM rings: center, values, logic, practice, field proof.
+• Take these notes about [domain] and reorganize them into SMM rings so I can compare them with a MandalaStacks generator output.

-• Show how an AI agent using SMM would maintain alignment while executing a multi-step workflow in [domain].
+• Show how an AI agent using SMM would maintain ring integrity while executing a multi-step workflow in [domain].

 FAQ